Bhishamt/ConnectCall/README.md

 ## 🎓 AI Acknowledgment

 This project was developed with assistance from:
-- **Google Antigravity (Gemini 3.6 Flash)** for architecture planning, WebRTC implementation, Riverpod state machines, and code optimization
+- **Opencode (Gemini 3.6 Flash)** for architecture planning, WebRTC implementation, Riverpod state machines, and code optimization

 All code remains original and production-ready.